thegenemyers/FASTK/README.md

 are those found in the referenced table, or zero if a k&#8209;mer in a read is not in the table.
 This *relative* profile is often useful to see how the k&#8209;mers from one source are reflected in another by tools such as [merfin](https://github.com/arangrhie/merfin).
+They could also be used to distinguish haplotypes in a trio-based project, by producing relative profiles with respect to the k&#8209;mers of the father and mother sequencing data sets.
 If this version of the -p option is specified then only profiles are produced -- the -t option is ignored and the default histogram is not produced.